 Let’s go through each step of the shopping journey as described in the new retail purchasing pathway to see how an online, shoppable catalog adds value.

 Discovery phase: The online catalog inspires customers and helps you reach a broader audience

 In the discovery phase, customers are looking for inspiration and are gathering ideas for a purchase.
 They are not browsing with a clear purchase intent.
 Rather, they are looking around to discover products they might like.
-As Ross Paul said in one of his blog posts:

 “This phase is characterized by how the customer becomes aware of or more familiar with a brand.
 Brand identity plays a big part here, especially if this is the first impression with the shopper.”